Wednesday, January 19, 2022

 Prince Johann Georg was nearing the completion of a Ph.D. in art history and archeology in Munich, where the couple lived after their marriage.
 One of the two groomsmen was the bride's 15-year-old brother, Crown Prince Carl Gustaf.

 Lady Patricia Ramsay and her husband, Admiral Sir Alexander were the only British guests at the wedding.
-Lady Lady was the younger sister of Birgitta's paternal grandmother, Princess Margaret of Connaught, who died in 1920.
+Lady Patricia was the younger sister of Birgitta's paternal grandmother, Princess Margaret of Connaught, who died in 1920.

 After the ceremony, the bride and groom got into a carriage and were driven through central Stockholm "in brilliant sunshine and were greeted by large and enthusiastic crowds."